prule/data-processing-experiment-python/ReadMe.md

 ## Summary

-So here, we've seen how the python code can be developed in an IDE, and then loaded into the notebook.
+We've seen how the python code can be developed in an IDE, and then loaded into the notebook.
 This would allow your team to leverage simple externalised configuration to drive the data processing as was done in the Kotlin project.
 The intention here would be to be able to provide consistency across this work as well as speeding up the development process.

 ## Other interesting points